Paroxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Paroxetine helps many people recover from depression, and it has fewer unwanted effects than older antidepressants.

-Paroxetine is available on prescription as tablets and as a liquid that you swallow.
+Paroxetine is available on prescription.
+It comes as tablets and as a liquid that you swallow.

 - It usually takes 4 to 6 weeks for paroxetine to work.